dagit/annelid/README.md

 # Dependencies

 You will need qusb2snes or SNI so that the autosplitter can read the SNES memory (console or emulator).
-Beyond that, it should build and run anywhere that supports websockets, Rust, and egui.
+Beyond that, it should build and run on Windows, macOS, and Linux.

 # Getting Started